0zena/Weather-App/README.md

 <h3>HTTP request USAGE</h3>
 <ul>
   <li>First API request used to show the Weather at the moment</li>
-  <li>Second API request for displaying Weather forecast to the second four days</li>
+  <li>Second API request for displaying Weather forecast to the next four days</li>
 </ul>
 <p>Forecast and current weather you can see by clicking the buttom, that will switch the panels.</p>